-If you have completed the Knife Safety Pathway, when you complete the Chi Pathway, you will only need one more pathway (Sui/Water Pathway for example) to earn the Level 2 NiN Rank of Kame/Turtle.
+If you have completed the Knife Safety and Chi Pathways, you will only need one more pathway (Sui/Water Pathway for example) to earn the Level 2 NiN Rank of Kame/Turtle.

 The Chi Path Checklist

 There are 8 themes of skills, each with a color stripe to earn for the Chi Pathway.
 The Chi Checklist below is to help you track your progress.
 You can do the skills in any order, however, you will need to make escrima sticks (see Ancient Ninja Tool stripe requirements below) in order to complete the Ninjutsu stripe, so we recommend starting with this skill.
 You will also need a notebook to record your skills for each stripe.